Charles Maurras: Legacy

-Maurras was a major intellectual influence of national Catholicism, far-right movements, Latin conservatism, and integral nationalism.
+Maurras was a major intellectual influence of integral nationalism, national Catholicism, Latin conservatism, and far-right movements.
 He and the Action Française influenced many people and movements including General Francisco Franco, José Antonio Primo de Rivera, António Sardinha, Leon Degrelle, the historian and journalist Álvaro Alcalá-Galiano y Osma and autonomist movements in Europe.
 The Christian Democrat Jacques Maritain was also close to Maurras before the papal condemnation of the AF in 1927, and criticised democracy in one of his early writings, Une opinion sur Charles Maurras ou le devoir des catholiques.
 Furthermore, Maurrassism also influenced many writings from members of the Organisation armée secrète who theorised "counter-revolutionary warfare".
-In Spain the Acción Española adopted not only its far right monarchism but also its name from Maurras's movement.
+In Spain, the far-right Acción Española was strongly influenced by Maurras's movement both in its monarchism and name.

 The influence extended to Latin America, as in Mexico where Jesús Guiza y Acevedo was nicknamed "the little Maurras", as well as the historian Carlos Pereyra or the Venezuelan author Laureano Vallenilla Lanz, who wrote a book titled Cesarismo democrático (Democratic Caesarism).
 Maurras' thought also influenced Catholic fundamentalist supporters of the Brazilian dictatorship (1964–85) as well as the Cursillos de la Cristiandad (Christendom Courses), similar to the Cité Catholique group, which were initiated during 1950 by the bishop of Ciudad Real, Mgr.
 Hervé.
 The Argentine militarist Juan Carlos Onganía, who overthrew Arturo Illia in a military putsch in 1966, as well as Alejandro Agustín Lanusse, who succeeded Onganía after another coup, had participated in the Cursillos de la Cristiandad, as did also the Dominican militarists Antonio Imbert Barrera and Elías Wessin y Wessin, chief of staff of the military and an opponent of the restoration of the 1963 Constitution after Rafael Trujillo was deposed.
 In Argentina he also influenced the nationalist writers of the 1920s and 1930s such as Rodolfo Irazusta and Juan Carulla.

-In 2017 Michael Crowley wrote that Steve Bannon, then chief strategist to Donald Trump, the president of the United States, "has also expressed admiration for the reactionary French philosopher Charles Maurras, according to French media reports confirmed by Politico."
+In 2017, Michael Crowley wrote that Steve Bannon, then chief strategist to U.S. President Donald Trump, "has also expressed admiration for the reactionary French philosopher Charles Maurras, according to French media reports confirmed by Politico."